VovaTereschenko/styled-chart/README.md

   conversion: {
     // string
     // required
-    // a label which is used in the tooltip inside <TooltipLabel>
+    // a label which is used in the tooltip inside <TooltipLabel/>
     label: 'Conversion',
+    // ReactChild | JSX Element
-    // ReactChild, required
+    // required
     // a component for your bar
     // hint: you can style <Bar/> from the lib
-    component: <MyConvertionBarGrop />,
+    component: <MyConvertionBarGroup />,
     // boolean, optional
     // indicates that the other bars will be wrapped into this one
     // so you'll get stacked bar chart
-    // one one isParent can be recognized
+    // only a single isParent can be recognized (all the others will be ignored)
     // hint: you can style <BarGroup/> from the lib
     isParent: true,
   },